sharontherese/sharon-kabel/content/post/missalSOTV/index.md

 ---
-title: Missals in the newspaper Shepherd of the Valley
+title: Missals in the Shepherd of the Valley

 # View.
 #   1 = List